mattdibi/eclipsecon-keyboard-talk/slides.md

 ![bg opacity blur](./media/hardware/skeletyl.webp)

 <!--
+There are further improvements we can make, for example:

 Pronation in the forearm and wrist occurs when typing with your palms face down towards the worksurface.
 The majority of this turning involves the rotation of both forearm bones (ulna and radius).

 Sustained pronation puts pressure on the forearm muscles and tissues which reduces blood circulation and can lead to fatigue and repetitive strain injuries (“RSI”).
 This can be avoided by eleveting the thumb side of the hand.